RetroDECK/ES-DE/themes/modern-es-de/README.md

-# modern-DE for EmulationStation Desktop Edition
+# Modern for EmulationStation Desktop Edition (modern-es-de)

-modern-DE is an official theme set for ES-DE that supports all systems as well as the latest application features.
+Modern is an official theme set for ES-DE that supports all systems as well as the latest application features.

 The following options are included: